The infinite canvas used by this presentation doesn't play nicely with mobile devices.

 Scenario-based practice in messy, real contexts:

-You need exposure to realistic, varied situations and feedback, not just perfectly guided walkthroughs.
+Exposure to realistic, varied situations and feedback, not just perfectly guided walkthroughs.

 Experts seek out corrective feedback: